-These are better known as uncontested divorces, and it can have many advantages primarily, that you’ll save quite a bit of time and money by not having to hire a divorce attorney or going to court.
+These are better known as uncontested divorces, and it can have many advantages primarily, that you’ll save quite a bit of time and money by not having to hire an attorney or going to court.
 This generally works best for couples seeking an annulment, have been married for a short time, have no marital assets or children, or agree on all the divorce terms.
 Even then, it’s a smart idea to hire a consulting attorney who can review your proposed settlement agreement before you sign it.

-When Should You Hire a Divorce Lawyer?
+When Should You Hire a Lawyer for Divorce?

 A skilled attorney understands the law, especially how it pertains to your state and your needs.
-At the Law Offices Of Mark M. Childress, protecting you, your children, and your assets is our highest priority.
+At the Law Office Of Mark M. Childress, protecting you, your children, and your assets is our highest priority.
 We will advocate for you throughout the divorce process, and you can rest easy knowing that you have someone in your corner.